vaganov-vadim/jekyll-now-github-pages-example/_posts/2021-2-7-Hello-World.md

 Let me tease you a little.
 Next few weeks I will post about a surprisingly hot topic in my team - **tuples in C#**.
 I'll discuss:
 - what's the main use-case for tuples;
-- compare them with anonymous classes;
+- compare them with anonymous types;
 - dig into some interesting details you might not know;
 - also take a look into the functional world and borrow tuple usages and techniques from **F#**.